Aiko Melendez

-Aiko Melendez started as a child star in the early '80s under Regal Films among them, Santa Claus is Coming to Town in 1982 and she was billed simply as Aiko.
-In the late '80s, the same movie outfit, launched her together with Ruffa Gutierrez and Carmina Villaroel as teen actresses.
-From the late '80s through '90s, she became a blockbuster leading lady to big actors such as Richard Gomez, Jomari Yllana and Aga Muhlach.
-She received multiple awards for May Minamahal in 1993 and Sa 'yo Lamang in 1995.
-Her 1997 film, Kahit Kailan, received several awards at the Metro Manila Film Festival (MMFF).
-The movie was produced by Lily Monteverde.
-In the late 2000s, she starred in TV shows.
-In 2017, she garnered praises for her work in Wildflower, a primetime soap opera.
+Mary Aiko Shimoji Melendez (born December 16, 1975), known professionally as Aiko Melendez ([ˈaɪkɔ mɛˈlɛndɛs]), is a Filipino actress and politician.
+She began her career as a child actress and later became a romantic lead in the 1990s.
+She achieved newfound fame playing secondary dramatic roles in film and television in the succeeding decades and has since garnered various accolades including a Luna Award and two Manila Film Festival Awards, in addition to nominations for five FAMAS Awards.
+She currently serves as a councilor of Quezon City from the 5th district since 2022, a position she previously held from the 2nd district from 2001 to 2010.

 Career

 Melendez was discovered in the late 1980s and signed a contract with Regal Films, becoming one of their 'Regal Babies'.

 In 2001, Melendez ran for councilor of the 2nd district of Quezon City and won.
 She was reelected in 2004 and in 2007 and remained in office for 9 years until 2010.
 She ran for vice mayor of Quezon City in 2010 as the running mate of Mike Defensor, but lost to Joy Belmonte.

 She did several shows on GMA Network but most often appeared on ABS-CBN.
 In 2011, Aiko returned to ABS-CBN for an episode of Maalaala Mo Kaya and Reputasyon.
 In 2013, she was part of the TV series Apoy Sa Dagat.
 In 2015, Melendez played the role of Fionna Vargas in Inday Bote.
 In 2017, Melendez played the role of Emilia Ardiente in Wildflower.
 In 2018, Melendez played the role of Matadora/Bighani in Bagani.
 In 2019, Melendez returned to GMA Network to play a role in Prima Donnas.

 Melendez ran for Quezon City councilor in 2022, this time at the 5th district, and won.